seokjunbing/project-agora/README.md

 ### Upgrading to Django 1.10

 1. Update your python packages: run `pip install -r requirements.txt` in the repository's root folder.
-2. You _might_ have to migrate: `python manage.py makemigrations && python manage.py migrate`
+2. You _might_ have to migrate: `python manage.py makemigrations && python manage.py migrate`.
 If that doesn't work, run `python manage.py makemigrations agora` and `python manage.py migrate agora`.

 ### Changelog